Israel's Netanyahu says early election must be avoided

 “If the Kulanu faction doesn’t bring the government down - there is a government,” Netanyahu said on Twitter.
 “All Likud members want to keep serving the country for another whole year until the end of the term in November 2019.”

+“That kind of spin doesn’t work on me,” Kahlon said in response on Hadashot television news.
+“It’s impossible to run a coalition with sixty-one Knesset members.

-Political analysts in Israel see an early election as a done deal, with Netanyahu and ministers trying to pin responsibility for bringing the government down on each other so as not to lose favour with their right-wing voter base.
+Analysts see an early election as a done deal, with Netanyahu and ministers trying to pin responsibility for bringing the government down on each other so as not to lose favour with their right-wing voter base.

+“We’re heading for an election - there is no government,” Bennett told Israel’s Meet the Press on Saturday.
+“There’s a blame-game being fought on who will be the one to pronounce it dead.”

 Netanyahu is under investigation in a series of corruption cases, and there has been speculation that he may bring the ballot forward to win a renewed mandate while Israel’s attorney-general decides whether to indict him.